bbspearo12/griphook/README.md

 ## Building for production

-To optimize the augustus application for production, run:
+To optimize the griphook application for production, run:

     ./mvnw -Pprod clean package